hall-n/hall-n.github.io/Thesis/Thesis.md

 Sakura viewing tourism

+latter part of Tokugawa period, a compilation of Edo guidebooks, was compiled and published by the Saito family, the feudal lords of Kandajicho.
+(96)

+Cherry blossom sights - the 'arrow-carrying woman' at Asukayama As a newly emerging city, Edo lacked places of historical interest, but in the mid-Edo period (1716-31), the shogunate began to create places of interest that made use of the natural landscape.
+The eighth shogun, Tokugawa Yoshimune, played a major role in this.
+(96)

+When such scenic spots became popular and were featured in guidebooks, they became tourist attractions.
+During the reign of Yoshimune, new places were created that were crowded with Edo residents.
+The Sumida River bank (?), where Yoshimune ordered cherry trees to be planted, and the Tobishima Island (also known as Tobishima) were the first places where cherry trees were planted.
+The Sumida River bank (?) and Tobishima Mountain, where Yoshimune ordered the planting of cherry trees, are examples of artificially created tourist attractions.

+"The shogun himself gave an example and recommended flower viewing at Asukayama.
+There could not have been a more effective publicity stunt.
+This was top salesmanship at its best"

+**Conclusion**
 The above research demonstrates the authorities' acceptance of pilgrimage and tourism, and reveals their priority of economic prosperity; however, the question of why still remains.
 I argue that the reason behind the bakufu's reaction is a result of the style of governance of the Tokugawa bakufu and daimyo, which arose as a response to the changing political landscape of the early Edo period.

 ## Changes in governance